websight-io/docs/docs/cms/quick-start/index.md

 The _Luna_ site (i.e., _Luna - custom code_) you looked through utilizes the [Howlite](../authors/component-libs/howlite/) components library.
 However, the distribution contains other demo sites, and we recommend exploring them too.
 Before you open the following links, visit the [admin panel](http://localhost:8080/), and publish pages and assets for a given space.

 - [_Kyanite_ - personal template](http://kyanite-personal-template.127.0.0.1.nip.io/).
 It is a sample inspired by the [Portfolio page](https://bulmatemplates.github.io/bulma-templates/templates/personal.html).
 We created it using the [Kyanite components](https://github.com/websight-io/kyanite/).
 - [_Luna - no code_](http://luna-no-code.127.0.0.1.nip.io/).
-We authored the _Luna_ site with the [Bulma components](https://github.com/websight-io/bulma/) without additional custom code or development.
+We authored the _Luna_ site with the [Kyanite components](https://github.com/websight-io/kyanite/) without additional custom code or development.
 - [_Luna - low code_](http://luna-low-code.127.0.0.1.nip.io/).
-We added some custom styling and implemented only components missing in the [Bulma](https://github.com/websight-io/bulma/) library.
+We added some custom styling and implemented only components missing in the [Kyanite](https://github.com/websight-io/kyanite/) library.